 If you adopted a minimum of, say, five of those points, really, you stood a good chance of making it big.
 If you did between five and eight, you’d get in the Top 20 after one Top of the Pops appearance.
 If you followed all 10 points, Mickie Most would probably invite you round for dinner.

-After five glorious Glam years, the word changed forever.
+After five glorious Glam years, the world changed forever.

 A different style of dressing up caught on, a new movement was born – the boy looked at Johnny, and liked what he saw.
 Clothes were ripped, make-up was plastered on eyes with a trowel, cheeks were pierced with safety pins, nobody smiled.
 Punk had arrived and the simple pleasures of glitter and gloss were all too quickly forgotten.